Uniqueness of Limit Models in Classes with Amalgamation: The Setting

-The Disjoint Amalgamation Property (DAP) comes for free in First Order Contexts, in Homogeneous Classes and in Local AECs.
+Assumption \ref{splitting assm} also holds in contexts without the assumption of categoricity.
+First let us consider $\mu$-DAP.
+The $\mu$-DAP over limit models holds for free in first order classes of the form $(Mod(T),\prec)$ for complete $T$.
+As the referee has pointed out, in AECs, $\mu$-DAP does not generally hold over arbitrary models.
+Consider the class $\K$ of structures with two sorts $U$ and $V$ and a binary relation $<$ on $U$ such that for each model $M$, $U^M$ is well-ordered by $<^M$ with order type at most $\omega$, $V^M$ is empty when $U^M$ is finite and if non-empty, $V^M$ is infinite.
+By defining $\prec_{\K}$ by $M\prec_{\K} N$ iff $U^M$ is an initial segment of $U^N$ and $V^M\subset V^N$, we get an AEC with $LS(\K)$ equal to $\aleph_0$. $\K$ satisfies the AP and JEP and is $\aleph_1$-categorical.
+It fails to have the $\aleph_0$-DAP yet has $\aleph_0$-DAP over limit models.

+However, there are AECs in which $\mu$-DAP does hold.
+DAP holds in homogeneous classes (see \cite{Sh 3} or \cite{Po}), in excellent classes (see \cite{Sh87b}) and is an axiom in the definition of finitary classes (see \cite{HyKe}).
 It also holds for cats consisting of existentially closed models of positive Robinson theories (\cite{Za}).
 In each of these contexts dependence relations satisfying Assumption \ref{splitting assm} have been developed.
 Finally, the locality and existence of non-$\mu$-splitting extensions are akin to consequences of superstability in first order logic.